Bridging Physics-based and Data-driven modeling for Learning Dynamical Systems: Case study: COVID-19 Forecasting

-We present the \texttt{AutoODE-COVID} model given in Eqn. \eqref{equ_sueird} and details are listed as below.
+We present the \texttt{Spatiotemporal-SuEIR (ST-SuEIR)} model given in Eqn. \eqref{equ_sueird} and details are listed as below.
 We estimate the unknown parameters $\beta_i$, $\sigma_i$, $\mu_i$, and $\gamma_i$, which correspond to the transmission, incubation, discovery, and recovery rates, respectively.
-We also need to estimate unknown variables, the cumulative numbers of susceptibles ($S$), exposed ($E$) and unreported ($U$) cases, and predict the cumulative numbers of infected ($I$), removed ($R$) and death ($D$) cases.
+We also need to estimate unobserved variables $\bm{u} = \{S, E, U\}$ , the cumulative numbers of susceptibles, exposed and unreported cases, and predict the observed variables $\bm{y} = \{I, R, D\}$, cumulative numbers of infected, removed and death cases.
 The total population $N_i = S_i + E_i + U_i + I_i + R_i$ is assumed to be constant for each U.S. states $i$.

 \paragraph{Low Rank Approximation to the Sparse Transmission Matrix $A_{ij}$} We introduce a sparse transmission matrix $A$ to model the transmission rate among the 50 U.S. states. $A$ is the element-wise product of the U.S. states adjacency matrix $M$ and the transmission matrix $C$, that is, $A = C \odot M \in \mathbb{R}^{50 \times 50}$. $M$ is a sparse 1-0 matrix that indicates whether two states are adjacent to each other. $C$ learns the transmission rates among the all 50 states from the data. $A = C \odot M$ means that we omit the transmission between the states that are not adjacent to each other.
 We make $C$ sparse with $M$ as $C$ contains too many parameters and we want to avoid overfitting.
 To further reduce the number of parameters and improve the computational efficiency to $\mathcal{O}(kn)$, we use a low rank approximation to generate the correlation matrix $C = B^TD$, where $B, D \in \mathbb{R}^{k\times n}$ for $k << n$.